dentarg/auth0-blog/_posts/2017-04-10-how-the-blockchain-could-change-the-idea-of-identity.markdown

 Just how much could we verify simply based on information encoded in blockchains?
 If everyone centralizes their identity with blockchain, will you be able to use that as an immediate verification for everything from medical insurance at a doctor's to employment status in a visa application?

 Imagine reapplying for a visa and having all your employment records, previous visa applications, passport information, and relevant personal history available to the application just through your authorization.
 Although you are the “keeper” of your identity, governments and other entities would be able to trust that data instantly, and you would not have to reach into their bureaucracy — our current centers of verification — to get it.
+This is by no means a solved problem with blockchain technology today, but it is a step forward.
+Data privacy, especially with blockchain technology is an evolving work in progress.

 With the power and security of blockchains, it's possible that one day, we can use blockchain technology to build a single source of trust for transaction and identity.
 But it would take a huge buy in from the top down to get us there, which means that the government and industry standards would be necessary to pave the way.